 So, no matter how easy to get the blessing of forgiveness, without taking the matter seriously and paying heed to the importance of being forgiven; without realizing the dangerous threat of sins and, thus, working diligently to get rid of them, you will most likely lose those forgiveness opportunities.
-In such a case you need to be alarmed because you might be not sufficiently qualified to be pardoned.
+This is a worrying situation that you need to be on the alert for.

 5 Daily Prayers: Packages of forgiveness

 Now, let’s get back to our topic.
 This article will focus on Salah and its related activities.
 It is amazing how many opportunities of forgiveness are available to us on daily bases through Prayers.
 At every stage of Salah, there is a chance of forgiveness: Wudu’, walking to the Masjid, praying and repeating the After-Salah dhikr (Allah’s remembrance)